Introduction

 i.
 Initial Consultation and Planning

-• The dentist also simultaneously makes a treatment plan that shows how many implants are needed, their ideal positions, and the types of bridge etc. bone grafting may be suggested if jawbone is weak.
+- The dentist also simultaneously makes a treatment plan to decide the number of implants, their ideal positions, and the types of bridge etc. If jawbone is weak the surgeon suggests a bone grafting.

 ii.
 Implant and Abutment placement

-• Titanium dental implants are inserted into the jawbone surgically that act as artificial roots to support bridge.
+- The dental surgeion performs surgery to insert titanium dental implants into the jawbone that act as artificial roots to support bridge.

-• Soon after the implants placement, the process of osteointegration is initiated in which the implants fuses with the jawbone.
+- Soon after the implants placement, the process of osteointegration starts in which the implants fuses with the jawbone.
 This process takes 3 to 6 months to ensure a strong and stable foundation.

 iii.
 Bridge Fabrication and Placement

-• The dentist takes impressions to design a custom bridge that fits perfectly.
-The prosthetic teeth are fabricated to match the natural look and bite.
+- The dentist takes impressions to design a custom bridge that fits perfectly and fabricates the prosthetic teeth to match the natural look and bite.

 Implant-supported denture is a type of overdenture that is anchored to dental implants instead of resting directly on the gums.
 The stability, comfort and chewing are comparativly more efficient.
 It is best for those who have lost most or all their teeth and want a more secure and durable solution.
-The denture can be removed or fixed based on the number of implants placed.
+The denture is removable based on the number of implants placed.

 i.
 Initial Consultation and Treatment Planning